Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 Applying Interactions directly to an Action is equivalent to applying them to all Bindings for the Action.
 It is thus more or less a shortcut that avoids manually adding the same Interaction(s) to each of the Bindings.

-If Interactions are applied __both__ to an Action and to its Bindings, then the effect is the same as if the Action's Interactions are *appended* to the list of Interactions on each of the Bindings.
-This means that the Binding's Interactions are applied *first*, and then the Action's Interactions are applied *after*.
+If Interactions are applied __both__ to an Action and to its Bindings, then the effect is the same as if the Action's Interactions are appended to the list of Interactions on each of the Bindings.
+This means that the Binding's Interactions are applied first, and then the Action's Interactions are applied after.

 You can add and edit Interactions on Actions in the [Input Action Assets](xref:input-system-action-assets) editor window the [same way](#interactions-applied-to-bindings) as you would do for Bindings: select an Action to Edit, then add the Interactions in the right window pane.